joelsernamoreno/EvilCrowCable-Wind/README.md

 **Available from April Brother (shipping from China):**

-* USB-A to USB-C: Coming soon
 * USB-C to USB-C: Coming soon

 **Available from KSEC Worldwide (shipping from the United Kingdom):**

-* USB-A to USB-C: Coming soon
 * USB-C to USB-C: Coming soon

 **Summary:**